packetfocus/BurpParser/README.md

   Using burp Pro, go into the issues section.
 Highlight the issues you want to report on then right-click and save as .xml report.
 Use the standard options and layout for the .XML file.

 # USAGE
-*Provide the single .xml input file to be used.
+*Provide the single .xml input file to be used, and the Word Output file.

-    python BurpXMLParser.py -i xml\sample.xml
+    python BurpXMLParser.py -i xml\auth-scan-1.xml -o output\josh_out.docx

 C:\code\BurpParser>python BurpXMLParser.py -help